Mr3ENTLEY/HomeHub/README.md

 # HomeHub

-## Description

-  HomeHub is a Node.js application powered by the Express framework, designed to offer a unified and intuitive dashboard for seamlessly managing household systems.
+HomeHub is a self-hosted Node.js application powered by the Express framework, designed to provide a unified and intuitive dashboard for managing household systems and documentation seamlessly.

 ## Key Features
-  - Smart home monitoring & control (Philips Hue, Home Assistant)
+  - Smart home monitoring and control (Philips Hue, Home Assistant)
-  - Household documentation (Emergency contacts, kitchen & entertainment appliance usage instructions)
+  - Household documentation (emergency contacts, kitchen & entertainment appliance usage instructions)
   - Pet care tracking (in progress)

 ## Who Could Benefit from HomeHub

-HomeHub isn't designed for a specific audience.
-Users and managers of Airbnb units could benefit from self-hosting a centralized dashboard for their networks.
-Additionally, this could be a great starting point for individuals interested in self-hosting.
+While HomeHub is not targeted at a specific audience.
+It could be especially useful for users and managers of Airbnb units who want to self-host a centralized dashboard for managing their networks.
+Additionally, it's an excellent starting point for anyone looking to explore self-hosting.